Hexality/PolyMC-Updater/README.md

 # THIS UPDATER REQUIRES [POWERSHELL 7](https://github.com/powershell/powershell/releases/latest)
+## The code is a mess, don't ask about it.
 This is a standalone cli-based updater I made to autoupdate my [PolyMC](https://github.com/polymc/polymc) on Windows.

 I didn't test this on other machines, use at your own risk.